 1. Skating, caroling, and being festive at Millennium Park

-The city’s Christmas tree spends the holiday season dazzling visitors in Millennium Park.
-Here the tree is in good company with the McCormick Tribune ice skating rink.
+The city’s Christmas tree spends the holiday season dazzling visitors in Millennium Park alongside the McCormick Tribune ice skating rink.
 Skating is free, so you can either bring your own skates or rent skates at the rink.
-When you’re finished, you can enjoy food and drinks at the café or any of the restaurants on Michigan Avenue.
+When finished, enjoy food and drinks at the café or any of the restaurants on Michigan Avenue.
 Right next door at the Cloud Gate, there is caroling every Friday night by various choirs.
 These free performances make for a festive holiday evening.
-Santa will also make a stop at Millennium Park this year, but check the schedule before you go.
-You must take your own photos, but what child wouldn’t want a visit with Old Saint Nick?

 2. Wonderland Express at the Chicago Botanic Garden